DAF201/2022_fall_school_garbage/Logic.md

 ## Theorems that are Biconditional Statements

-To prove a theorem that is a biconditional statement, that is, a statement of the form p ⇔ q, we show that p → q and q → p are both true.
+To prove a theorem that is a biconditional statement, that is, a statement of the form p ⇔ q, we show that p → q and q → p are both true

 Example: